A modern white cable-stayed bridge spans a river with whitewater rapids under a blue sky.

 • Jackie Clarke Collection – Free entry (donations welcome).

-• Most other attractions (Belleek Castle tours, Connacht Distillery, Ballina Golf Club) charge a modest fee; check individual websites for current rates.
+• Belleek Castle tours, Connacht Distillery visits and Ballina Golf Club green fees apply; check individual websites for current rates.

 Parking & Accessibility

-• The Jackie Clarke Collection, Ballina Arts Centre and St Muredach’s Cathedral provide wheelchair‑friendly access; contact venues directly for specific assistance.
+• The Jackie Clarke Collection, Ballina Arts Centre and St Muredach’s Cathedral offer wheelchair-friendly access; contact venues directly for specific assistance requirements.

 Suggested Itinerary